Terry Burton: West Bromwich Albion

 Following his leave from Cardiff City, Burton joined West Bromwich Albion as first team coach until the end of the season, on 7 December 2011.

 Sheffield Wednesday

-On 5 March 2012, Terry Burton was confirmed as Sheffield Wednesday's Assistant manager to once again be reunited with Dave Jones.
+On 5 March 2012, Terry Burton was confirmed as Sheffield Wednesday's assistant manager to once again be reunited with Dave Jones.

 Arsenal

-On 5 July 2012, it was announced that Burton was to become Arsenal's new Reserves & Head Development coach, replacing Neil Banfield, who took Pat Rice's role as first-team coach following the Irishman's retirement at the end of the 2011–12 season.
+On 5 July 2012, it was announced that Burton was to become Arsenal's new Reserves & Head Development coach, replacing Neil Banfield at the end of the 2011–12 season.

 As part of his role, Burton managed the club's reserve team as well as overseeing the club's progress in the 2012–13 NextGen Series.

 Return To West Bromwich Albion

 On 13 May 2014, it was announced that Burton was to return to West Bromwich Albion as the new Technical Director replacing previous Technical Director; Richard Garlick.

 On 30 June 2015, Burton left West Bromwich Albion.